You can't always get what you want: towards user-controlled privacy on Android: Background

 \subsection{Anonymization Techniques}

-In data privacy, a record in a microdata set \cite{DataPrivacyFusion2012,di2011anonymization} can be classified into three categories according to their impact on the user (also called \emph{record owner}): \begin{itemize} \item \textit{Explicit Identifiers (EI)}.
-EI are customer-identifying attributes, such as the social security number (SSN) or the Insurance ID. \item \textit{Quasi-Identifiers (QI)}.
-This category includes attributes that can be combined with other information to identify a user.
+In data privacy, the set of attributes in a microdata set \cite{DataPrivacyFusion2012,di2011anonymization} can be mainly divided into three categories: \begin{itemize} \item \textit{Explicit Identifiers (EI)}.
+EI are user-identifying attributes, such as the name/surname, the social security number (SSN), or the Insurance ID. \item \textit{Quasi-Identifiers (QI)}.
+This category includes attributes that can be combined with other external data sources (e.g., publicly available databases) to indirectly identify a user.
 Examples of QI include geographic and demographic information, phone numbers, and e-mail IDs. \item \textit{Sensitive Data (SD)}.
-SD are attributes that contain relevant personal information about the record owner, such as health issues, financial status, or the salary. \end{itemize}
+SD are attributes that contain relevant information for the recipient of the microdata set, like, e.g., health diseases, salaries, eating habits, just to cite a few. \end{itemize}

-Data Anonymization (DA) techniques aim to decouple the user's identity (i.e., EI and QI) from the sensitive information (i.e., SD) in a microdata set.
-To do so, DA techniques first remove or substitute the EI and then alter the QI set to reduce the possibility of correlations between QI and SD that could allow reconstructing the user's identity.
+Data Anonymization (DA) techniques aim to decouple the user's identity (i.e., EI and QI) from her sensitive information (i.e., SD) before releasing the microdata set in the wild.
+To do so, DA techniques first remove or substitute the EI and then alter the QI set to reduce the possibility to re-identify the user through external databases, and then correlate her identity with the corresponding SD attributes.

 DA techniques can be divided into two groups: \textit{Perturbative (PT)} and \textit{Not Perturbative (NPT)}. \textit{PT} techniques consist of altering the QI data with dummy information to weaken their correlation.
-For instance, a numeric attribute, e.g., the \textit{zip\_code = $16011$}, can be transformed to \textit{zip\_code = $16129$} by adding a noise equal to $118$. \textit{NPT} techniques, instead, reduce the detail in the data by generalization or suppression of certain values without distorting the data semantics.
-In such a case, the data \textit{zip\_code = $16011$} can be generalized as \textit{zip\_code = $160**$}.
+For instance, a numeric attribute, e.g., the \textit{zip\_code = $16011$}, can be transformed to \textit{zip\_code = $16129$} by adding a noise equal to $118$. \textit{NPT} techniques aim at reducing the detail in the data through generalization of values, with a very limited impact on the semantics of data.
+As an example, the value \textit{zip\_code = $16011$} can be generalized to \textit{zip\_code = $160**$}.